NordicESMhub/GEO4962/_episodes/02-infra.md

 **Note:** the /work/users/* directories are subject to automatic deletion dependent on modification, access time and the total usage in the file system.
 The oldest files will be deleted first.

-## NorStore
+## NIRD

-### What is NorStore?
+### What is NIRD?

-[NorStore](https://www.sigma2.no/node/8) is the Norwegian infrastructure for storing scientific data.
+[NIRD](https://documentation.sigma2.no/storage/nird.html) is National e-Infrastructure for Research Data for storing scientific data.

-NorStore facility is divided in two parts:
+NIRD facility is divided in two parts:

-*   Active data, which are processed or being analysed, are stored in the [Project Area](https://www.sigma2.no/content/project-data-storage).
+*   Active data, which are processed or being analysed, are stored in the [Project Area](https://documentation.sigma2.no/storage/nird.html#project-area).
 *   When the data are no longer expected to change and/or results have been published, the data should normally be made accessible to the public.
-Data can be transferred to the NorStore Archive from the Project area or directly uploaded.
+Data can be transferred to the [NIRD Archive](https://archive.sigma2.no/) from the Project area or directly uploaded.

-When running the CAM-5.3 model on Saga, the model outputs are generated and stored in the temporary working area (/work/users/$LOGNAME).
+When running the CAM-6 model on Saga, the model outputs are generated and stored in the temporary working area (/work/users/$LOGNAME).
 As mentioned earlier, the working area on Saga is a temporary storage area and data must be moved to a more permanent storage area where you will be able to easily post-process and visualize your model results.
-Model outputs will have to be moved from Saga working area (/work/users/$LOGNAME) to the norStore project area.
-You can use scp to copy your data from Saga to NorStore but the detailed procedure will be explained later.
+Model outputs will have to be moved from Saga working area (/work/users/$LOGNAME) to the NIRD project area.
+You can use scp to copy your data from Saga to NIRD but the detailed procedure will be explained later.

 ### What is a Research Data Archive?